Bessie/recipes/Afghan Biscuits.md

 ## Topping
 - Avacado | 1 avacado |
-- Dutch cocoa | 3 Tbsp |
+- Dutch cocoa | 2 Tbsp |
+- Powdered Sugar | 1/2 Tbsp|
 - Walnuts | 4 - 6 halves |

-Blend the avacado and dutch cocoa together into a smooth ganache Spread the ganache over the top of each biscuit and finish each with one walnt half
+Blend the avacado and dutch cocoa together into a smooth ganache add powdered sugar to taste.
+Add a little soy milk if it's too stiff.
+Spread the ganache over the top of each biscuit and finish each with one walnt half

 # Results